-I have written previously an article called 'Are we the ghosts?'.
-It more looks into the parapsychology side of things and the capabilities of the human mind and then goes on to touch on energy imprints.
-That article as a whole very much represents where my research is currently leading me.
-I have found actually it seems to be quite a natural progression with a lot of paranormal investigations once they have been in the game for a number of years.
+I have written a lot about the concept that it could be us who are the ghosts.
+This looks more into the parapsychology side of things and the capabilities of the human mind.
+I have found this theory actually it seems to be quite a natural progression with a lot of paranormal investigations once they have been in the game for a number of years.
 They start to really delve into parapsychology and start asking the real questions.
 You start to realise that things don't always add up.
 While a lot of phenomena can be debunked, we still seem to end up with more questions than answers.
-While this is my research is leading now, it wasn't always.
+While this is my own research is leading now, it wasn't always.
 When I first started investigating the paranormal, I thought that a ghost or spirit was a deceased person.
-From a lot of my talks and surveys I have done, a lot of people that do believe in spirits or ghosts are of the belief that a ghost or spirit are the soul or energy of a person who was once living.
-I think it is the general consensus among a lot of people who believe in the paranormal who haven't really delved into extensively.
+From a lot of my talks and surveys I have done, a lot of people that do believe in spirits or ghosts are of the belief that a ghost or spirit is the soul or energy of a person who was once living.
 So what are some other explanations that people have for what a ghost or spirit could be?
 What is it that is haunting us?

 A spirit is what people define as an intelligent haunting.
 A spirit is thought of as a person that once lived that is still here for whatever reason.
 Some believe they have a form of unfinished business or for some reason did not want to cross over.
 They can see you, talk to you and communicate with you.
 This is the more traditional explanation of what a spirit is.

-Ive written before about the Butterfly Effect and parrallel universes and how this could also play a part in things so lets not forget that too.
+I've written before about the Butterfly Effect and parallel universes and how this could also play a part in things so let's not forget that too.

 What do you think?
 Do you believe in any of these theories or do you have some of your own?
 I'd love to hear your thoughts!